Bruce Seldon vs. Mike Tyson: The fight

 Norris dropped Rios in the fourth and in the fifth round when a overhand right sent Rios in his own corner, with Norris winging away with combinations prompting referee Mills Lane to wave it off.

-Main Event
+Main event

-Tyson easily defeated Seldon by 1st-round knockout in one of the shortest Heavyweight championship fights in boxing history, lasting just 1:49.
-Tyson was the aggressor from the opening bell.
+Tyson easily defeated Seldon by 1st-round knockout in one of the shortest heavyweight championship fights in boxing history, lasting just 1:49.
+Tyson was aggressive from the opening bell.
 Seldon attempted to weather Tyson’s storm by attempting to connect his powerful left jab, but Tyson was able to dodge Seldon’s attempts.
 At around 1:12 of the fight, Seldon was knocked down by a left hook thrown by Tyson, immediately followed by a straight right that only grazed Seldon.
 Seldon answered the referee’s count at 8 and continued the fight only to almost immediately get knocked down again by another left hook.
 Seldon got back on his feet but was unable to maintain his balance, causing referee Richard Steele to stop the fight and award Tyson the victory by technical knockout.